alramalho/watcmd/README.md

 ## Setup

-After installation, you need to configure your Anthropic API key.
+After installation, you need to configure your OpenAI API key.
 You can do this by running:

 ```
 watcmd setup YOUR_API_KEY
 ```

-Replace `YOUR_API_KEY` with your actual Anthropic API key.
+Replace `YOUR_API_KEY` with your actual OpenAI API key.
 This will save your API key securely in a configuration file, so you don't need to set it as an environment variable each time.

 ## Usage